-- The notion of designing a comprehensive computer utility with Information protection as a fundamental objective. - Operation of the supervisor under the same hardware constraints as user programs, under descriptor control and in the same address space as the user. - Facilities for user-constructed protected subsystems. - An access control system applicable to batch as well as on-line jobs. - Extensive human engineering of the user authentication (password) interface. - Decentralization of administrative control of the protection mechanisms. - Ability to allow or revoke access with immediate effect.
+- The notion of designing a comprehensive computer utility with information protection as a fundamental objective. - Operation of the supervisor under the same hardware constraints as user programs, under descriptor control and in the same address space as the user. - Facilities for user-constructed protected subsystems. - Interactive authentication of jobs received through the card reader. - Extensive human engineering of the user authentication (password) interface. - Decentralization of administrative control of the protection mechanisms. - Ability to allow or revoke access with immediate effect.